perlun/perlun.eu.org/_i18n/en/_posts/2018-04-24-puma-and-jruby-with-ssl.md

 ## Wrapping up

-The Java `keystore` tool is awkward to work with; I'd much rather just have a loose `.crt` and` .key` file laying on disk in this case.
+The Java `keytool` tool is awkward to work with; I'd much rather just have a loose `.crt` and` .key` file laying on disk in this case.

 Some of the problems turned out to be simple PEBKAC errors from my end.
 I'm